Yasmani Grandal Player Props: White Sox vs. Angels

 Yasmani Grandal At The Plate

-- Grandal is hitting .262 with nine doubles, four home runs and 13 walks.
+- Grandal has nine doubles, four home runs and 13 walks while batting .258.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.